Sousaplex/wtfk/README.md

 A comprehensive system for analyzing large SQL database schemas using AI-powered insights and intelligent visualizations.
 When you're staring at a massive schema wondering "what the foreign key is going on here?" - WTFK has the answers.

+Turns out your database schema has alot of signal for an LLM to help understand your app, and sometimes even your org.

 ## Quick Start

 **The easiest way to run the complete pipeline:**